 Concept of Decoupling

-The basic definition of decoupling is to separate objects.
+The basic decoupling definition is to separate objects.
 Decoupling to isolate sound is most commonly done with resilient sound clips, resilient channel, or specialty framing like double stud or staggered stud walls.
 Sound vibrations will transfer easiest from material to material rather than through open space.
 An example of this would be sound transfer from drywall to framing and then to the drywall on the other side.
-Stop this transfer with decoupling by reducing the number of connections (resilient sound clips) or by breaking the path entirely (specialty framing).
+Stop this transfer with acoustic decoupling by reducing the number of connections (resilient sound clips) or by breaking the path entirely (specialty framing).

 USING RESILIENT SOUND CLIPS TO DECOUPLE

 Quality resilient sound clips are small metal and rubber pieces that attach to the framing with screws.
 Metal furring hat channel inserts into the clips with drywall is fastened to the channel.
-Clips provide decoupling by suspending the drywall on the furring hat channel about 1-1/2″ from the framing.
+Clips provide acoustic decoupling by suspending the drywall on the furring hat channel about 1-1/2″ from the framing.
 Not all clips are equal, only the well engineered clips with a soft rubber base can achieve results meeting or exceeding double stud walls.
 Other than the design of the clip, the two reasons resilient clips perform so well are 1) the minimal number of connections between the framing and drywall, and 2) the flex allowed in the channel within the wide 48” span between each clip.

 The increase in performance by using resilient sound clips (GenieClip® RST) is significantly better than the performance of a staggered stud wall and nearly equal to the performance of double stud walls with three inch spacing.
 Resilient sound clips also provide an affordable alternative for achieving a high rating in a decoupled ceiling without setting up independently framed joists, i.e. room within a room design.